Hepynet/hepynet_example/README.md

   - **cross_platform.pc_meta.yaml**

-    You should set up the data folder (where you keep the input numpy arrays) in this file
+    You can specify the data folder (where you keep the input files) here

   - **train configs**: configs for a model training job